twine-realtime/deploy/README.md

 Once those steps are complete, clone this repo > npm install > npm start and follow the instructions in your terminal.

 The creation process can be observed in AWS Management Console > Cloud Formation > Stacks.
 After the process is complete, the Twine server will be running in the Elastic Beanstalk Environment.
-However, you must satisfy browser requirements by pointing your domain to the new Twine load balancer:
+However, to satisfy browser requirements, Twine must use the newly-created domain name instead of the load balancer endpoint.
+A DNS record for the load balancer is necessary:

-- Navigate to Route 53 > Hosted Zones and click on the listed domain name
+- Navigate to AWS Management Console > Route 53 > Hosted Zones and click on the listed domain name
 - Click Create Record
 - Ensure the Record Type is A then click Alias
 - Set the Endpoint to 'Alias to Application and Classic Load Balancer'